RosettaDrone/SmartLanding/README.md

 The code is provided as a library that can be included in [Vision Landing](https://github.com/kripper/vision-landing-2) or run on a X11 display as a stand alone algorithm testing environment.
 It is also possible to generate graphs in realtime while the drone is flying to debug the algorithms.

-On the image we see the target (in red) being chased by the drone (in blue) and the drone's velocity adjustment vectors.
+On this image we see a topview graph of the target (in red) being chased by the drone (in blue) and the drone's velocity adjustment vectors.

 In this test we simulated an observation latency and action latency of 1 [s] both, ie. the drone's velocity is adjusted with a total delay of 2 [s].